Overview

 Pituitary tumors that make thyroid-stimulating hormone

-Pituitary tumors that make thyroid-stimulating hormone are called thyrotroph adenomas.
-They also may be referred to as thyroid-stimulating hormone-secreting tumors.
-They cause the thyroid gland to make too much of the hormone thyroxine, also called T-4.
-That leads to a condition called hyperthyroidism, also known as overactive thyroid disease.
-Hyperthyroidism can speed up the body's metabolism causing many symptoms.
+Some pituitary tumors make thyroid-stimulating hormone.
+These tumors are called thyrotroph adenomas or thyroid-stimulating hormone-secreting tumors.
+They cause the thyroid gland to release too much of the hormone thyroxine.
+That can lead to a condition called hyperthyroidism, also known as overactive thyroid disease.
+Hyperthyroidism speeds up the body's metabolism and can cause many symptoms.
 Some of the most common include:

 • Nervousness, anxiety or irritability.